-The USC Undergraduate Symposium will have a "Poster Session" in which your works will be exhibited.
+The USC Undergraduate Symposium is primarily a "Poster Session" in which your project will be exhibited.
 These guidelines apply principally to traditional “poster” presentations, but students entering artistic work or other non-traditional entries should provide similar summary information about their work.
 The Poster Session is designed to allow you and an audience to dialog about your work.
-During the session, faculty, staff and students will walk throughout the displays and talk with those presenting work that is of interest to them.
-This format provides you with a unique opportunity to exhibit your work in an extended visual method of presentation.
+During the exhibition, faculty, staff and students will walk throughout the displays and talk with those presenting work that is of interest to them.

-You should arrive about one and a half hours before the session to check-in at the registration table, which will be located at the Ronald Tutor Campus Center Ballroom.
-This will give you ample time to set up your poster and/or display before the kick-off of the symposium in the Ballroom.
-You or someone from your group (if you are exhibiting a group project) should remain with your poster during the three hour-period to allow for faculty questions, judging, and conversation pertaining to your work.
+You should arrive early to check-in at the registration table, which will be located at the Tutor Campus Center Ballroom.
+You or someone from your group (if you are exhibiting a group project) should remain with your poster during the three hour-period (11:00am to 2:00pm) to allow for faculty questions, judging, and conversation pertaining to your work.
 Please review the suggested guidelines below for preparing your poster.

 Your poster should address key points of your work and should not include overly detailed information.
 You will be given the opportunity to provide the fine points about your work to the faculty judges and to others who are interested as they review your poster.
 Well-prepared posters facilitate discussion and achieve good coverage of the topic while maintaining clarity.
 We suggest that your poster provide a brief overview of your work in an attractive manner.

 The title of your poster should appear in banner format at the top of your poster in capital letters about 1” high.
-Below the title, put your name (or the names of the individuals in your group) and the category in which you are competing.
+Below the title, put your name (with the names of other group members, if applicable) and the category in which you are competing.

 The flow of your poster should be downward in columns, starting at the top left and ending at the bottom right.
 Most posters include a brief introduction, a methodology section that includes subject information, procedures, results, and conclusions.
-Avoid jargon and ensure that your conclusions leave observers with a concise understanding of your most-important findings.
+Avoid too much technical jargon if possible and ensure that your conclusions leave observers with a concise understanding of your most-important findings.

 You may wish to use color for highlighting and to make your poster more attractive.
 Creativity is important.
 You may use pictures, photographs, diagrams, figures, tables, cartoons, and so forth.